 It’s good to know:

-Another perk of saving in your 20s or 30s is you can invest your pension in riskier sometimes more rewarding investments.
+Another perk of saving in your 20s or 30s is you can invest your pension in riskier sometimes more rewarding investments2.
 It’s because even if the worst happened and you lost the investment, you’ll still have time to recover.

 Did You Get A Pay Rise?
 Put it in Your Pension Pot

 Most people get a pay rise and immediately move into a £20,000 per month apartment.
 Living large might look flashy, but you also need to remember to save more.
-The best way of diverting that extra cash is by putting into your pension pot so that as soon as pay packet increases you don’t squirrel more away.
-Moreover, most incredible pension providers will enable you to make lump sum payments in addition to regular pension contributions.
+The best way of diverting that extra cash is by putting it into your pension pot so that as soon as the pay packet increases you don’t squirrel more away.
+Moreover, the most incredible pension providers will enable you to make lump sum payments in addition to regular pension contributions.

 Make the Proper Calculations